This author mainly writes about science and tech, but good PS3 Move games have a special place in his heart.

 These are wonderful for those morning journeys.
 They are also useful in workplaces where the coffee is terrible!

 Bodum Insulated Stainless

 If you like to leave your home in the morning with coffee for the journey, a travel mug is a must.
 There are plenty to choose from these days.
-If you like bright, cheerful and, almost, indestructible, designs, the Bodum presses, pictured above, could suit you.
+If you like bright, cheerful and, almost, indestructible, designs, one of the Bodum travel presses, pictured above, could be for you.

 The double-wall construction keeps the coffee hot and your fingers safe.

 Making the coffee directly in the mug/press saves time.